nats-io/nats-surveyor/README.md

   -c int
     	Expected number of servers (default 1)
   -creds string
+    	Credentials File for the system account when using jwt authentication -nkey string
-    	Credentials File for the system account -http_pass string
+      NKey File for the system account when using nkey authenication -http_pass string
     	Set the password for HTTP scrapes.
 NATS bcrypt supported.
   -http_user string